Malizma333/linerider-userscript-mods/README.md

 ### Template Mod

 Has a basic example of how to write a mod for new Line Rider mod developers.
 The mod itself generates a square at the camera position.

+### Xavi Animation Helper

+Like the animation mod, but works well with cyclic animation layers.